 Now download and install your own Minecraft server:

-Accept Minecraft’s end-user license agreement by changing the value from false to true in eula.txt file:
+Accept Minecraft’s end-user license agreement by changing the value from false to true in the eula.txt file:

 Now you only need to run the installed server (you can edit the 1024M value to match your server’s RAM):